In Mars Class, our Topic for the Autumn term will be Hunter Gatherers.

 This term our PE will be on a Tuesday and Thursday.
 On Tuesday we will be improving our hockey and on Thursdays we will be concentrating on gymnastics.
 Please can children have outdoor kit at all times and a sun hat.

 In our outdoor PE lessons, Mr Mason will be coaching hockey skills and applying basic principles suitable for attacking and defending

 For the first half term we will be investigating light and dark.
 We will be making shadow puppet theatres and performing shows of Ug stone age boy genius.
 During the second half term we will be focusing on food groups and healthy balanced diets.
 Study the human digestive system and how food is transported around the body.
 Investigate skeletons and look closely at bones, joints and muscles and compare with animal skeletons.
 Discover effects of exercise.

 Homework and Spellings

-This term homework will go out every Wednesday.
+This term homework will go out every Friday.
 It will generally be learning times tables, Mathletics or an occasional topic activity.
-Homework will be due in on a Tuesday.
-Spelling books are due in every Thursday as they will be tested on this day.
-Spellings will be sent home on a Friday.
+Homework will be due in on a Thursday.
+Spelling books are due in every Monday as they will be tested on this day.
+Spellings will be sent home on a Tuesday.